 This therapy can be extremely beneficial, because your partner may not understand what's going on.
 By having a space where you can be open and honest, the two of you can address your feelings surrounding your sex life.

 On top of that, your therapist will work with you and your partner on activities and exercises that help improve the way you two connect.
 They may also give you suggestions and resources for boosting intimacy and lighting that fire again.

 Implant contraception can change your libido, but whether it's in a good way or a bad way depends on each person.
 Understanding how this birth control works and what effect it has on your body can help you take the steps needed to get your sexual desire back.

 Whether you're thinking of changing your contraception or at the stage where you're feeling the effects and want to do something about it, hope is here.
 Using Sensate Focus, Blueheart can help you get in touch with sex again.

 If you're looking for a solution for improving your libido, Blueheart is a great choice.
-Download our app and use it to help improve communication and sexual relations with your partner.
+Take the assessment and we'll put together a relevant plan for you in our app.